MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 While workspaces allow you to segregate data based on complex business, geographic, or regulatory requirements, sometimes you need to facilitate sharing across these lines for specific analytics needs.

 A Lakehouse [!INCLUDE [fabric-dw](includes/fabric-dw.md)] can enable easy sharing of data between departments and users, where a user can bring their own capacity and warehouse.
-While workspaces organize departments, business units, or analytical domains using shortcuts, users can find any warehouse or lakehouse's data.
-With their own capacity and Lakehouse [!INCLUDE [fabric-dw](includes/fabric-dw.md)], users can instantly perform their own customized analytics from the same shared data.
+Workspaces organize departments, business units, or analytical domains.
+Using shortcuts, users can find any Warehouse or Lakehouse's data.
+Users can instantly perform their own customized analytics from the same shared data.
 In addition to helping with departmental chargebacks and usage allocation, this is a zero-copy version the data as well.

 The [!INCLUDE [fabric-dw](includes/fabric-dw.md)] enables querying of any table and easy sharing.
 The added controls of workspace roles and security roles that can be further layered to meet additional business requirements.